Ichimonji10/impedimenta/ansible/physical/roles/dynamic-dns/README.rst

 Variables:

+``dynamic_dns_install``
+    Whether to install or uninstall scripts.
+Defaults to true.
+If false, other variables are ignored.

 ``dynamic_dns_urls``
     A list of URL to periodically make HTTP GET calls to.
 Each call to a URL should be enough to update a dynamic DNS record, assuming a service like